 It is the school's responsibility to make the necessary arrangements for scoring the test and reporting data to the Student Information Repository System (SIRS).
-All schools, public, nonpublic, and charter, must contract with a RIC or large-city scanning center for answer sheets, scanning, and reporting services.
+All schools, public, Religious, Independent, and charter must contract with a RIC or large-city scanning center for answer sheets, scanning, and reporting services.
 The school must send answer sheets to the RIC/large-city scanning center after the rating of the Written Test Part II and the Performance Test are completed.